 Dialectical Behavioral Therapy (DBT) is an evidence-based therapy, which aims to teach people healthy ways of coping with stress, improving their relationships with others, and regulating their emotions and behaviors.

 The focus of DBT is helping patients develop new skills to manage emotional and interpersonal conflict.
 The focus is on increasing mindfulness, tolerating distress, regulating and facing emotions, and increasing interpersonal effectiveness.
-Going through the process at a holistic rehab center in Florida helps the patient develop assertiveness and self-respect.
+Going through the treatment plan process at a holistic rehab center in Florida helps the patient develop assertiveness, self-respect, and wellness.

 Holistic Rehab Florida: Change Your Life for the Better

-Here at Miracles Recovery Center, we’re ready to provide each of our residents with the well-rounded treatment experience they deserve.
-Recovery can be daunting, but you don’t have to go through it alone.
-Our holistic rehab Florida recovery program in Port St. Lucie can help.
+Here at Miracles Recovery Center, which offer holistic drug rehab treatment methods and treatment options, we’re ready to provide each of our residents with the well-rounded treatment experience they deserve.
+Recovery can be daunting, but you or your loved one don’t have to go through it alone.
+Our holistic approach the Florida recovery program in Port St. Lucie can help with addiction recovery and improvement of the patient’s well-being during their recovery journey.
 Please contact us now for more information.